Esmail Halali

 Esmail Halali (اسماعيل حلالى, born on August 13, 1973, in Tabriz) is an Iranian football manager and former footballer who played as a midfielder.
+He most recently played for Shahin Bushehr in the Iran Azadegan League before retiring from professional football.

 Playing career

 Club career

 He began his professional career with Tractor in 1989 and was promoted to the first-team squad in 1992.
 After the relegation of Tractor in 1995, he left the team and joins to Persepolis.
 He played for Perseopolis seven season but was sell to Sanat Naft at the end of the 2001–02 season.
 He also played at the Paykan, Esteghlal Ahvaz, Shahrdari Bandar Abbas (in Azadegan League) and Shahin Bushehr in the next years.
 He announced his retirement in July 2008 to starting his coaching period.

 International career

 He was invited to the national team by Tomislav Ivić when he was played for Persepolis.
 He has 15 caps at the Iran national football team and also was part of the team in 2000 AFC Asian Cup.